We needed a good aid team to deliver help in 2013.

 Thanks for the aid!

-Here, our trustee Clive Langmead thanks Manuel Maxlhaieie, the INGC delegate of the Gaza Region, in Xai-Xai, Mozambique.
+Here, a volunteer and our trustee Clive Langmead thanks Manuel Maxlhaieie, the INGC delegate of the Gaza Region, in Xai-Xai, Mozambique.

 The INGC is the name of the government department that manages the disaster response in Mozambique.